Open Accessibility Menu

 After 2,500 open-heart surgeries and counting, Dr. Boylan is excited for the stories that lay ahead.

-“I’ve seen St. Luke's grow from a hospital to a health system,” she explained.
+“I’ve seen Aspirus St. Luke's grow from a hospital to a health system,” she explained.
 “We’ve come a long way.
 That said, there's always room for growth, and I think we have a bright future ahead of us.”